kshurik/rekkobook/jupyter_books/_build/html/_sources/index.md

 # Welcome To The World Of Recommendations and Ranking

-At our company, we aim to to promote relevant content to users such that they can spend leisure time by watching interesting titles.
+In most companies like OKKO (my current workpalce) or Netflix, we aim to to promote relevant content to users such that they can spend leisure time by watching interesting titles.
 Also, we want to find relevant title by users' search query and put it on top so that minimum effort is needed to start watching the title.
+Yet, in many other industries such as e-commerce, banking etc. recommending relevant products or helping to find necessary service signifficantly increases sales

 Basically, these two problems can be viewed as a ranking problem, right?
 In the first case, we have to rank titles based on users' preference.
 In the second one, we have to rank the most similar to query and most likely to be clicked/watched.
+In this hand book, we will dive into these two topics and learn how to code it as well.

 ## Self-Introduction